arseniyturin/SGD-From-Scratch/README.md

 ### Abstract

-The idea behind gradient descent is simple - by gradually tuning parameters, such as slope (`m`) and the intercept (`b`) in our regression function `y = mx + b`, we minimize loss.
+The idea behind gradient descent is simple - by gradually tuning parameters, such as slope (`m`) and the intercept (`b`) in our regression function `y = mx + b`, we minimize cost.
-By loss we usually mean some kind of a function that tells us how far off our model predicted result.
-For regression problems we often use `mean squared error` (MSE) loss function.
-If we use gradient descent for the classification problem, we will have different set of parameters to tune.
+By cost, we usually mean some kind of a function that tells us how far off our model predicted result.
+For regression problems we often use `mean squared error` (MSE) cost function.
+If we use gradient descent for the classification problem, we will have a different set of parameters to tune.

 ### $$ MSE = \frac{1}{n}\sum_{i=1}^{n} (y_i - \hat{y_i})^2 \quad \textrm{where} \quad \hat{y_i} = mx_i + b $$